Christmas is a time for chilly nights, Santa-sights, and sweet delights.

-So we’ve gathered the top 12 Christmas flowers and what they symbolize to make your floral gift that much more meaningful.
+We’ve gathered the top 12 Christmas flowers and what they symbolize to make your holiday floral gift that much more meaningful.

 Hypericum berries, otherwise known as, “the gift that keeps on giving.”
 Why, you ask?
 They’re not just berries!
 They actually flower first before producing these beautiful festive berries!